-All staff employed by NC, who come into contact with learners, must complete annual advanced Safeguarding for practitioners training with foundation online/Future Learn.
+All staff employed by NC, who come into contact with learners, must complete annual advanced Safeguarding for practitioners training with foundation online/Future Learn or an equivalent qualification provider.

 Designated Safeguarding Officers and the DSL are required to hold up to date L3 Designated Safeguarding lead qualifications.
 These must be reviewed and updated on a maximum of a 2-year cycle.